dictation-toolbox/Caster/docs/meta/Caster_FAQ.md

-# **Caster Frequently Asked Questions - FAQ**
+# Caster Frequently Asked Questions (FAQ)

 Welcome to the Caster project!
-This FAQ guide this to help introduce the Caster project and the community.
+This FAQ is meant to help introduce the project and the community.

 1. **What type of individuals are in the Caster community?**